 Considering the farm in a regional context is important because pollen, plant seeds, and animals often move over large areas that extend well beyond the farm boundary.
-For example, migratory birds may travel thousands of kilometres between their breeding and wintering habitats, and may rely on farmland along the way for resting and feeding.
+For example, millions of migratory birds may travel thousands of kilometres along the Pacific flyway between their breeding and wintering habitats, and may rely on farmland along the way as important stopover points for resting and feeding.
+One migrating species is the Tundra Swan, which breeds in Alaska and winters on the Pacific coast, in BC and California, migrating 6,000 km between these areas.
 Other species with large home ranges may use farmland as a corridor to travel between isolated patches of native habitat as they search for food, shelter, or mates.
 Species also move across landscapes in response to disturbances such as drought, fire, or disease.
 Meeting the needs of wide-ranging species requires management strategies that operate at the landscape scale.
+These strategies can also benefit us, as many of these species provide important services to agriculture, including pollination, pest control, and nutrient cycling.